Mridangam is the most

 Mridangam sounds better only with a trained hand.
 Therefore a beginner needs to be more

-patient and determined to practise.
+patient and determined to practise before aspiring to perform.

-Teaching mridangam involves 3 stages.
+involves 3 stages.

-The first stage is leaning the lessons.
+The first stage is leaning the basic

-Lessons are arranged in Adi Tala.
-Learing the drum syllables, getting to practise them as
+lessons.
+Lessons are arranged in Adi Tala (an eight-beat cycle), learning the drum

-lessons meticulously in three distinct speeds where the speeds are double to the previous
+syllables, getting to practise them as lessons meticulously in three distinct speeds where

-ones at a steady tempo.
-Oral recitation of the drum syllables along with the tala executed
+each speed is double of the previous one at a steady tempo.
+Oral recitation of the

-with ones hands is also an essential part of learning.
+drum syllables along with the tala executed with ones hands is also an essential

 The next stage is to learn Nadai and

-Tani avarthanam (pure percussion performance).
+Thani avarthanam (pure percussion performance).
 Four main talas are taught Adi,

 Rupakam, Misra Chaapu & Khanda Chaapu.
 When once the student is able to play Thani

-playing of Nadai variations (eg. Tisra Nadai) are also taught.
-A lot of listening is a
+important.
+Gati bedam or playing of Nadai variations (eg. Thisra Nadai) are also taught.

 the Arts Education Programme (NAC-AEP) and they are offered to all schools, JCs and

 polytechnic institutions in Singapore.
-These institutions may book the courses in advance
+These institutions may book the courses in advance.

-Indian Music for MEP
+Indian Music for Non-Music students

 Bharata Kalanjali (Tribute to the Art of Dance)